corrode/corrode.github.io/content/blog/simple/index.md

 ### Performance Crimes Are "OK"

-Rust is super fast, so you can literally make all the performance crimes you want.
+Rust is super fast, so you can literally commit all the performance crimes you want.
 Clone liberally, iterate over the same data structure multiple times, use a vector if a hashmap is too daunting.

 It simply doesn't matter.